confluentinc/examples/cloud-etl/docs/index.rst

 #.
-View all the data from Kinesis, Kafka, and cloud storage after
+View all the data from Kinesis, Kafka, and cloud storage after running the demo.
+Sample output shown below:
-   running the demo:

    .. code:: bash